nyu-dh/serverless-iiif/README.md

 ## Deploy

 ### Prerequisites
-- Have access to `aperitiiif-sam-deploy` credentials from NYU Web Hosting Bitwarden.
+- Have access to `aperitiiif-sam-deploy` credentials
 - Have AWS-CLI, SAM-CLI, and Docker installed.

 ### Steps